fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 Issues to do with potential breaking changes do to changes in shadowing led to a change of heart, see https://github.com/fsharp/fslang-design/issues/352#issuecomment-522533863

 See original discussion here: https://github.com/fsharp/fslang-design/issues/352#issuecomment-499146012.

-### Open non-static-classes

-In 'preview', we could only open static classes and not any class or type.

-Issues to do with potential breaking changes coming from changes in shadowing led to a change of heart, see https://github.com/fsharp/fslang-design/issues/352#issuecomment-522533863

-See original discussion here: https://github.com/fsharp/fslang-design/issues/352#issuecomment-499146012.

 ### Combining overloaded methods from different types